uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Figure12: The effect of Rain and National Holidays**

 In figure12, we can see the date is set on 05/06 ~ 05/12 and 05/13 ~ 05/29 (2019).
 05/06 (Mon) is a national holiday in UK.
 Also, there are heavy rainfall during 2019/05/08 ~ 09.
 We can see the national holiday having drastic on usage in CBD, causing a giant difference between the two Mondays, 05/06 and 05/13.
 However Hyde Park was not that severely affected.
-From the figure we can also see less bike usgae on 2019/05/08 ~ 09, regardless the location.
+From the figure we can also see less bike usage on 2019/05/08 ~ 09, regardless the location.
 Comparing to the result in Figure11, it is safe to say that precipitation affects bike users in CBD more than low temperature.
 But is this phenomenon universal across London?
 Or is this a business district thing?
 We may need to look for other proofs.

 #### 2.3.2 Variables for predicting

-The main dataset (1.1.1 London.csv) although contains rich content, is too time-consuming to perform a thorough exploratory data analysis right now.
+The main data set (1.1.1 London.csv) although contains rich content, is too time-consuming to perform a thorough exploratory data analysis right now.
 But until the next step, it would be neccesary to look for deeper connections between the dots.
 For now, combining large trends and micro trends, we have thought of the following variables for predicting bike-share usage:

 | Variables | Description |
 | --- | --- |